 Critical study of selected works of contemporary fiction or poetry.
 The course may focus on a particular theme, genre, or set of authors.
 Works will be placed in relationship to the literary, social, and historical movements and to current critical issues.
 (1)

-Lecture: 3 hrs/wk.
 Prerequisites: ENGL 240 or 250, and one other 200-level ENGL literature course.

 354 Studies in Drama